VertebrateResequencing/wr/.docs/recent/prompt.md

 Spec questions should be surfaced to the human only if they require a product or maintainer choice.
 Implementation details should be decided from existing wr patterns or sensible defaults and recorded in the spec.

+### Resolved decisions (from clarification with the maintainer)

+- **Display is unchanged; `--recent` only affects retrieval.** `--recent` is purely a job-selection/retrieval mode that changes only *which* jobs the manager returns, never *how* the CLI displays them.
+It uses exactly the same default output format, grouping, and `--limit` behaviour as the other selection modes (e.g. `-o details` with the standard `--limit 1` grouping by state/exit-code/fail-reason).
+Operators use the existing `--limit 0` to see every job individually, identical to the other modes.
+Do not give `--recent` a special default output format or limit.

+- **State filters are rejected with `--recent`, not applied.** Only successfully-completed (exit-0) jobs are ever archived to the complete store, so the other state filters (`--buried`, `--running`, `--pending`, `--dependent`, `--missing_deps`, `--suspended`) can never match under `--recent`.
+Therefore, supplying a state filter together with `--recent` must fail with a clear error, the same way `-f`/`-l` already reject state filters they cannot support; extend the existing "state filters are only supported in…" error to mention `--recent`.
+This clarifies the earlier "respects state filter" wording: for the state-filter dimension specifically, the behaviour is to reject incompatible filters.
+The result `--limit` and the `--std`/`--env` extra-detail toggles are still honoured as the prompt requires.

+- **Latest completion only (no historical completion events).** A job's key is derived from its command/cwd/mounts/image and is not unique per execution;
+  re-running the same command reuses the key, and the complete store keeps only the latest archived job for that key. `--recent` therefore shows only the most recent completion of each distinct job key: the end-time index reflects the latest archive for a key, and an earlier completion drops out of the window once superseded.
+Do not store or return historical completion events and do not introduce an execution-unique index; latest-per-key satisfies the "no duplicate jobs in results" requirement.

+- **Forward-only index; no backfill of pre-existing archived jobs.** The new end-time index is populated only for jobs archived from the upgrade onward.
+  Do not scan the existing complete store at startup to backfill entries for jobs archived before this feature shipped. (`--recent` may therefore not return pre-upgrade completions until those commands are re-run and re-archived.)
+The index must still be durable across restarts for entries it has written, and the manager must not error if the index bucket is empty or newly created.

+- **Benchmark acceptance bar: no extra bolt writes on archive.** The required `make bench` comparison passes only if the per-job bolt write metrics (`bolt_writes/job` and `bolt_pages/job`) do not increase for the archive path — i.e. the end-time index write must be folded into the existing archive transaction, not added as a separate write.
+A small `ns/op` tolerance (≈5–10%) is acceptable, but add/modify/remove throughput must be unaffected beyond that tolerance and the bolt write/page counts for add and modify must not increase.
+Run `make bench` before and after and record the comparison.

+- **No special guard for large windows.** `--recent` does not cap the window or result count and does not reject large durations.
+A very large window simply behaves like the other modes producing many results, sharing the existing large-result timeout/warning behaviour.
+Keep behaviour symmetric with the other selection modes.

+- **`--host` is honoured under `--recent`.** In addition to `--limit` and `--std`/`--env`, the existing `--host` client-side post-filter applies to `--recent` results exactly as it does to the other modes.
+Document it in the help where appropriate.
+(State filters remain rejected, per the decision above.)